roboto-ai/roboto-lerobot-actions/enrich-lerobot-dataset/README.md

 # Enrich LeRobot Dataset With Derived Data

 An example of how to enrich a LeRobot dataset with derived data.

 This action creates a new LeRobot dataset with all original features plus an additional `action_observation_difference` feature that contains the element-wise difference between the `action` and `observation.state` state vectors for each frame.

 The output is a new dataset in Roboto that contains the enriched LeRobot dataset.

-## Getting started
+## Local usage

-1. Setup a virtual environment specific to this project and install development dependencies, including the `roboto` SDK: `./scripts/setup.sh`
+1. `./scripts/setup.sh`: setup a virtual environment specific to this project and install dependencies, including the `roboto` SDK
-2. Build Docker image: `./scripts/build.sh`
-3. Run Action image locally: `./scripts/run.sh <path-to-input-data-directory>`
+2. `./scripts/run.sh <local-path-to-lerobot-dataset>`: see `--help` for usage.

+## Deployment to Roboto

+1. `./scripts/build.sh`: build as Docker image
-4. Deploy to Roboto Platform: `./scripts/deploy.sh`
+2. `./scripts/deploy.sh`: deploy to Roboto Platform

 ## Action configuration file